Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 You’ll almost always notice a drop off in both categories.
 But ideally, the difference is negligible.

-That was NOT our experience in this scenario.
+That was not consistently the case in our experience.
 Here’s what we saw on the U.S. servers:

 BlackVPN US Speed test